Holiday Advertising Playbook 2024 Download Playbook New

 Streaming apps on gaming consoles such as Xbox, Playstation, and Nintendo may be used to broadcast video content to television sets.

-Connected TV advertising, or CTV advertising, allows brands to reach their audience on CTV and OTT devices.
+CTV advertising or Connected TV advertising, allows brands to reach their audience on CTV and OTT devices.
 The advertising takes place via downloaded applications that stream video content such as television shows.
-Brands can target their audience on CTV by displaying ads on premium, ad-supported shows provided by top-tier networks with complete brand safety in CTV.
+Brands can target their audience on CTV by displaying ads on premium, ad-supported shows provided by top-tier networks with complete brand safety for CTV.

 What’s the Difference Between CTV and OTT?